Loving couple having fun renovating their house and painting the walls and smiling while taking a break

 Home equity line of credit: variable rate and use money as you need it

 If you’re not sure how long a remodeling project will take or how much it'll cost, a home equity line of credit (HELOC) might be a better option.
-Instead of borrowing the full amount all at once, you can spend a HELOC over time as home improvement costs come up.
+Instead of borrowing the full amount all at once, you could spend a HELOC over time as home improvement costs come up.
 You only pay interest on the amount you borrow.
-If you pay your bills over weeks or months, you can pay less in interest by borrowing only the amount you need.
+If you pay your bills over weeks or months, you could pay less in interest by borrowing only the amount you need.

 Fixed-rate HELOC: fixed interest rate and use money as you need it